 That’s why reaching out to a third party is so important.
 You need them there to avoid manipulation, stay safe, and get clarity on the situation.

 If you do decide to walk away, know that you can and will love again.
-I’ve created the devotion system with women like you in mind.
+I’ve created The Devotion System with women like you in mind.
 It will help you attract better men and stand up for yourself so that you can build a relationship where you can be safe and happy.
-Go to CoachNorth.com now to learn more.
+Take it slow and be careful and you’ll be just fine.

 Can you salvage a toxic relationship?